Yankees vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in five of their past 10 games and have won one of those contests.
+- The Yankees have played as the favorite in five of their past 10 games and have gone 2-3 in those contests.

-- The Yankees and their opponents have combined to hit the over six times in their last 10 games with a total.
+- In their last 10 games with a total, the Yankees and their opponents are 5-4-1 when it comes to hitting the over.

 Yankees Betting Records & Stats

-- The Yankees are 41-34 in games they were listed as the moneyline favorite (winning 54.7% of those games).
+- The Yankees have won 55.3% of the games this season when they were the moneyline favorite (42-34).

-- New York has gone 3-1 (winning 75% of its games) when it has played as moneyline favorites of -225 or shorter.
+- New York has gone 37-28 when it has played as moneyline favorites with odds of -125 or shorter (56.9% winning percentage).

-- The implied moneyline probablility in this matchup gives the Yankees a 69.2% chance to win.
+- The implied moneyline probablility for this matchup gives the Yankees a 55.6% chance to win.

-- New York has played in 131 games with a set over/under, and have combined with its opponents to go over the total 61 times (61-65-5).
+- New York has played in 132 games with an over/under set, and have combined with its opponents to go over the total 61 times (61-65-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!